 A formal complaint is a document filed by a complainant or signed by the University's Title IX Coordinator alleging sexual harassment against a respondent and requesting that the University investigate the allegation.
-The respondent may be either a student or an employee or a visitor, independent contractor, intern, volunteer of the University.
-A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail to: Bernard Dufresne, Office of Institutional Equity and Title IX Compliance 163 William Street, 10th Floor (212) 346-1310 or (914) 923-2610.
+The respondent may be either a student or an employee or a visitor, independent contractor, intern, or volunteer of the University.
+A formal complaint may be filed with the Title IX Coordinator in person, by mail, electronic mail, or by using the University's online reporting system.
+The University's Title IX Coordinator is Bernard Dufresne, Office of Institutional Equity and Title IX Compliance 163 William Street, 10th Floor (212) 346-1310 or (914) 923-2610.